The Same Old Faces | January 17, 2013

-I occasionally hear people grumbling on Twitter about the “same old faces” appearing in web design magazines and at conferences.
-As somebody who takes an active interest in nurturing new talent, I’d hate to think we had a “glass ceiling” that prevented people from progressing in our industry.
+I occasionally hear people grumbling on Twitter about the "same old faces" appearing in web design magazines and at conferences.
+As somebody who takes an active interest in nurturing new talent, I'd hate to think that a deliberate "glass ceiling" had been erected to prevented new people from progressing in our industry.

 With the ubiquity of self-publishing tools and grass roots events, it certainly doesn’t feel like there are any major impediments to getting your message out.
 In fact I’d say it was easier to share your knowledge today, than at any time in history.